P-adic L-functions for GL(3): Preliminaries: automorphic representations

 This cohomology is then supported in degrees $2$ and $3$ \cite[Lem.\ 3.14]{Clo90}, and in each of these degrees \eqref{eq:infinite cohomology} is necessarily one-dimensional \cite[(3.2),(3.4)]{Mah05}.
 We will consider throughout only the lowest degree $i= 2$; exactly as in \cite[\S3.1]{Mah00} (where it is denoted $\omega_\infty$) we choose a generator

 \begin{convention} Let $\Pi$ be a RACAR of weight $\lambda$.
-As in \cite[\S1]{Mah00}\footnote{Mahnkopf's $l_0$ is our $2a+2$.}, without loss of generality we may normalise so that $b = 0$, so (by purity) $\lambda = (a,0,-a)$ for some $a \geq 0$.
+As in \cite[\S1]{Mah00} (noting Mahnkopf's $l_0$ is our $2a+2$), without loss of generality we may (and always will) normalise so that $b = 0$, so (by purity) $\lambda = (a,0,-a)$ for some $a \geq 0$.
 In this case, we see that

 where $P_2$ is the parabolic with Levi $\GL_2 \times \GL_1$, $D_{2a+3}$ is the discrete series representation of $\GL_2(\R)$ of lowest weight $2a + 3$, and $\mathrm{sgn}$ is the sign character.
 In particular, this implies that its central character $\omegahat_{\Pi}$ has finite order (i.e.~it is the adelic character associated to a Dirichlet character $\omega_\Pi$), and hence $\Pi$ is unitary. \end{convention}